Skip to content

 Sight For All launched the music video Eyes in September 2011 which highlights the problem of eye disease among Australian Aboriginal people.

 Written and performed by Indigenous hip-hop artist Colin Darcy (a.k.a.
 Caper), the video features Aboriginal AFL players from the Adelaide Crows and Port Power.
-It will be broadcast widely through the outback communities during community visits and on local radio and TV.
+It was broadcast widely through outback communities during community visits and on local radio and TV.

-The project is expected to run for one year and was funded by Sight For All Foundation.
+The project run for one year and was funded by Sight For All Foundation.